Kim Jong Un’s Sister Is In the Spotlight. But Could a Woman Ever Lead North Korea?

 She’s Kim Jong Un’s younger sister, and many observers say she could be the most likely choice.
 However, the speculation raises another big question: Could a woman, even the sister of the current leader, ever lead North Korea?

 North Korea watchers began to speculate whether something had happened to Kim Jong Un after he missed the April 15 commemoration of the birthday of his grandfather, North Korea founder Kim Il Sung.
-He hasn’t missed the event since assuming power in 2011, after his feather died from a heart attack.
+He hasn’t missed the event since assuming power in 2011, after his father died from a heart attack.
 The speculation reached a fever pitch over the weekend with a fresh round of unconfirmed reports.

 The disappearance came amid recent missiles launches and the North’s repeated claims that there are no coronavirus cases in the country—an assertion international health experts doubt.